Modality specific U-Net variants for biomedical image segmentation: A survey: Introduction

 \subsection{Article structure}

-The remaining portion of the article is divided into several sections, where sections 2 presents the overview of biomedical image analysis and in sections 3, 4 and 5 the comprehensive analysis of U-Net variants is presented that covers implementation strategies and advancements.
-Later, section 6 presents the observations concerned with the current advancements in U-Net based approaches, followed by the scope and challenges in section 7 and concluding remarks in the final section.
+The remaining portion of the article is divided into several sections, where Section \ref{sec2} presents the overview of biomedical image analysis and in Sections \ref{sec3}, \ref{sec4} and \ref{sec5} the comprehensive analysis of U-Net variants is presented that covers implementation strategies and advancements.
+Later, Section \ref{sec6} presents the observations concerned with the current advancements in U-Net based approaches, followed by the scope and challenges in Section \ref{sec7} and concluding remarks in Section \ref{sec8}.